greg-js/arch-wiki-md-repo/wiki/_content/english/Core utilities-Tips and tricks.md

 ### Vim as alternative pager

-[Vim](/index.php/Vim "Vim") (*visual editor improved*) has a script to view the content of text files, compressed files, binaries, directories.
+[Vim](/index.php/Vim "Vim") as a script to view the content of text files, compressed files, binaries, directories.
 Add the following line to your shell configuration file to use it as a pager:

  `~/.bashrc`  `alias less='/usr/share/vim/vim74/macros/less.sh'`